oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

 Let's create the daemonset

-  11. Make sure you are in the `$HOME/helidon-kubernetes/management/logging` directory
+  11. Make sure you are in the logging scripts directory

+  - `cd $HOME/helidon-kubernetes/management/logging`

   12. In the OCI Cloud Shell terminal type